opensim/libopenmetaverse/README.md

 several projects will only compile and run on windows many of those project also need fixes on their project files to set the framework to netxxx-windows and allow windows forms

-For now, runprebuild.(bat/sh) will only create projects for the dlls needed for OpenSimular.
+For now, runprebuild.(bat/sh) will only create projects for the dlls needed for OpenSimulator.